Search by

 6. Private Rooms in Shared Flats

 These rooms offer a private bedroom with shared access to a kitchen and bathroom.
 It’s a mix of privacy and shared living that works well for students who are new to the city.
-This option is also usually more affordable than living in a studio or 1-bed apartment.
+This option is also usually more affordable than living in a studio or a 1-bed apartment.

 Cost of Living

-Living in Minneapolis as a student is manageable, especially when compared to larger cities like New York or San Francisco.
+The cost of living in Minneapolis as a student is manageable, especially when compared to larger cities like New York or San Francisco.
 With smart budgeting, students can enjoy a balanced lifestyle that covers all essential expenses without feeling stretched.
 The city offers a mix of affordable eateries, student discounts, and budget-friendly transportation options.
 On average, students should plan for a monthly budget of $1,100 to $1,500, excluding rent.
 This estimate includes food, utilities, local transport, and personal expenses.
 Here's a general breakdown of what students can expect to spend each month in Minneapolis:

 1. Food: $200 to $400/month